The 11 Best Hybrid Bikes Under $1000 for Men & Women

 Basic types of hybrid bikes | Product pictures were used with permission of canyon.com and trekbikes.com

-NOTE: Unfortunately, the naming and hybrid bike types are not very unified among manufacturers.
+NOTE: Unfortunately, the naming and hybrid bike types are not unified among manufacturers.
 Often, the bike’s name does not match the hybrid bike category.

 Trekking Bikes